pointybeard-archives/frontend_authentication/README.txt

 [INSTALLATION]

+** Note: If you have cloned from the git repository, please rename the resulting folder to "frontend_authentication"

 1. Upload the 'frontend_authentication' folder in this archive to your Symphony 'extensions' folder.

 2. Enable it by selecting the "Front End Authentication", choose Enable from the with-selected menu, then click Apply.